Daniel-Syme/react-cross-platform-components/README.md

 1. Run `yarn`

-2. Run `yarn start1` to run the site based on components1 OR run `yarn start2` to run the site based on components2
+2. Run `yarn start-delta` to run the site based on components-delta OR run `yarn start-epsilon` to run the site based on components-epsilon

 ## Built With